eth-cscs/ContainerHackathon/LFRIC/docker/README.md

   for the build to complete.
 For this reason we made changes to `Makefile`s outside the container and then copied the tarballs into the container.

-* By default, running command-line `make` builds `LFRic` with MPI but not OpenMP.
+* By default, running command-line `make build` builds `LFRic` with MPI but not OpenMP.
 To enable `PSyclone` OpenMP optimisations, the environment variable `LFRIC_TARGET_PLATFORM` was set to `meto-spice` value.